ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 6. Triggers a response to the requesting source with status (Y/N) for successful trigger of OTP, txnId (same as request), resTime, err - error code and error message
 7. The system also sends additional information on idType of input, reqTime of input, ver, SHA-256 hash value of MUA code, SHA-256 hash value of MSA code, masked mobile and masked e-mail
 8. The system proceeds to execute Validate OTP as per the defined standards
 9. The system proceeds to execute Notification SMS/E-mail.
-Please refer wiki for to know more about the type error messages based on scenario. _**Link to be attached)**_
+Please refer Git for more details on the type of [**error messages**](https://github.com/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **B. Validate OTP provided by an Individual so that the individual can be authenticated based on OTP**

-The system receives OTP based authentication request with the parameters: id, Con, reqTime, txnId, MUA code, ver, MUA_Licensekey, MSA_license key, idType, Id, Ad, FAd, Bio, Bio_Type, pin, OTP, session key, HMAC Value, signature, OTP. _**Please refer Git for more details on the parameters**_
+The system receives OTP based authentication request with the parameters: id, Con, reqTime, txnId, MUA code, ver, MUA_Licensekey, MSA_license key, idType, Id, Ad, FAd, Bio, Bio_Type, pin, OTP, session key, HMAC Value, signature, OTP.
+Please refer Git for more details on [**data definition**](https://github.com/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Data%20Definition).
 1. The system validates if the transaction id matches with transaction id value of OTP Generate Request
 2. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config)
 3. Validates if the OTP in the i/p parameter is same as the OTP triggered for the individual to the registered phone number and/or e-mail